Purohit1999/P-1/README.md

 18. [Acknowledgements](#acknowledgements)

 ## Project Overview
-The Full Stack Developer Portfolio is a responsive website that highlights the developer's expertise in front-end and back-end development, UI/UX design, and more.
-It serves as a professional platform to attract potential clients and collaborators.
+This project is a dynamic and interactive credit card form built with HTML, CSS, and JavaScript.
+The Credit Card Form is designed to provide users with a visually appealing and user-friendly interface for entering their credit card details.
+It features real-time updates on a card preview, interactive animations, input validation, and formatting to ensure a smooth and intuitive user experience.

-Comments: Comments were added before each element and block in the HTML and JavaScript files.
+Comments : Comments were added before each element and block in the HTML CSS and JavaScript files.

 Required Attributes: The required attribute was added to all input fields in the form to ensure the user cannot submit the form without completing the required fields.